 Endovenous Laser Ablation, or EVLA, makes use of a laser emitting light energy which causes the diseased leg vein to collapse.
 A small hose in the leg is made and a tiny catheter is inserted into the vein.
 The doctor will use a very thin fiber-optic laser probe to heat the vein, collapsing its walls.
 This is a relatively painless treatment, especially when compared to older varicose vein techniques such as vein stripping.

 In order to begin to treat and avoid further varicose vein development, a visit to your physician along with a few lifestyle modifications are necessary.

 Begin to increase your physical activity along with frequent breaks from long periods of either standing or walking.
 This will also help you lose weight, if necessary, which will decrease your risk of developing more damaged veins.
 Elevating your legs and wearing compression stockings can also help decrease your risk.

-Learn about Dr Lawrence Markovitz, a board certified heart surgeon here
+Learn about the founder of Virginis Vein Care, Dr Lawrence Markovitz, a board-certified heart surgeon and vein specialist.